FMJansen/inclusief.design/act.md

 - Build transparency into your company culture. – [Project Include - Defining Culture](https://projectinclude.org/defining_culture#build-transparency-into-company-culture)
 - Consider a ‘swear jar’ for exclusive language. – [Sameera Kapila](https://youtu.be/5pj8E-XbRzE?t=1240)
 - Donate to (local) initiatives that strive for diversity and inclusion, like communities for underrepresented groups, diverse meet-ups, etc. and buy products/services from companies that share your inclusive values.  – [Sameera Kapila](https://youtu.be/5pj8E-XbRzE?t=1689)
+- Mentorship: To get more people from underrepresented groups into the field of design, you could think about mentoring students from local high schools.
+“There are talented students that love to draw, love to design, but they may not know how do I turn this from a hobby (...) into a career” – [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=948) _BNO has [mentoring](https://www.bno.nl/page/bno-mentoring) and [coaching](https://www.bno.nl/page/bno-coaching) programs, but it’s only for members and a one-time thing or paid._
+- Events: When organising an event, like a conference or meet-up, try to make sure you have a diverse group of speakers, among other things.
+You could use [Ashe Drydens list](https://www.ashedryden.com/blog/increasing-diversity-at-your-conference) to help get started with that. – [Maurice Cherry](https://youtu.be/eBuFCkmyYuA?t=1013)

 ## Hiring